 This is also called occlusion training.
 Occlusion training is based on a simple idea – reduction of blood flow to muscles can increase growth hormone while exercising.
-This is done by placing a tourniquet on the muscles using an elastic band or a plastic tubing.
-Some studies show this technique has benefits in strength training and muscle growth, and therefore can be a way to speed up the results of your training.
+This is done by placing a tourniquet on the muscles using an elastic band or plastic tubing.
+Some studies show this technique has benefits in strength training and muscle growth and therefore can be a way to speed up the results of your training.

 Enjoy a good sauna:

 Research has been conducted on the regular use of sauna after a training session, and some show benefits.
-The sauna will cause your blood vessels close to your skin to dilate and your heart beat will increase.
+The sauna will cause your blood vessels close to your skin to dilate and your heartbeat will increase.
 As a result, you are training your heart and improving your cardiac functions.
 It has the potential to increase blood flow and the efficiency of your body’s cooling system.

 Also known as cryotherapy, this technique has been used by some athletes.
-The research and science behind it is still mixed.
+The research and science behind it are still mixed.
 However, a lot of athletes feel that a short ice bath (5 to 10 minutes) after hard training.
 It is believed that this helps their recovery and makes them feel better overall.

 The science suggests that immersing yourself in cold water after intense training has meaningful effects.
-This includes reduced swelling, constriction of blood vessels and flushing of waste products out of tissues.
+This includes reduced swelling, constriction of blood vessels, and flushing of waste products out of tissues.

 As you can see, there are various areas where biohacking can help improve your overall health.
-From biohacking muscle growth to improved cognitive functions, increased endurance and more.
+From biohacking muscle growth to improved cognitive functions, increased endurance, and more.